 You’ll have to watch the film to find out if Sybil’s concerns are real or a figment of her imagination.
 And watch it, you should.
 I really enjoyed this picture.
 The denouement is an utter delight and the action sequences are pulse-pounding.

-My only real qualm is that the pacing in the first two acts is a bit up and down.
+The film is definitely slow burn.
+The first to acts unfold at a leisurely pace.
 But, in spite of that, Sybil’s relationship with Dr. Deluce (Kelsey Scott of Fear The Walking Dead) is authentic and watching the two of them interact as Sybil’s story unfolds carried me through the parts that felt a little slow.
-And in hindsight, the dialogue-heavy beginning to the film ultimately gives us a reason to buy into what Sybil is going through.
+Moreover, the dialogue-heavy beginning to the film ultimately gives us a reason to buy into what Sybil is going through.
 It puts us in her frame of mind and sets up what’s to come in the finale.
 And let me tell you, the film’s third act really got my adrenaline pumping.

 The screenplay (which was cowritten by director Dan Bush and Conal Byrne who plays Sybil’s boyfriend) makes a valiant attempt at keeping the viewer going back-and-forth about whether or not Sybil’s condition is real or a manifestation of mental illness.
 Logic dictates that we wouldn’t be watching a horror movie about a character whose condition is entirely imagined.
 But Bush and Byrne provide us with reason to consider both possibilities.